 Recently, a friend of mine was on a plane hit by lightning.
 Seemed scary enough, but the pilot had quickly explained very calmly that it was nothing to worry about.
 A bit later the plane landed safely.
-Most of my airline stories have been more funny than scary.
+Most of my stories of flying have been more funny than scary.
 And whenever I’m bored, I snap pictures from above.

 In just a few hours, we’re off to the USA.
 I haven’t been there for nearly 20 years.
 In the 80s I frequently flew trans-Atlantic and I do remember a few stalls.
 (Or at least that’s what I think it’s called when the plane drops a few hundred metres, leaving your stomach up there).
 This was during my uni days; back then I thought it was thrilling.
 Today, I imagine I would have freaked out a little.

 In the 90s, I had several meetings in Norway’s beautiful Valdres Valley.
 The Oslo – Fagernes route was operated by Coast Air, a small airline operating Twin Otter air craft.
 More often than not, the flight was cancelled due to bad weather conditions.
 Only once was I actually able to fly.
 The rest of the time the airline had to pay for a taxi to drive me the 200 kilometres.
 Back then, the stunningly located Fagernes airport saw only a few flights a week, mostly chartered, bringing in ski tourists from the continent.
 The little airport is locally known as The Heavenly Peace Square (like Beijing’s Tiananmen Square).